KYRV

 KYRV (93.7 FM) is a commercial radio station licensed to Roseville, California, and serving the Sacramento metropolitan area.
-It airs a classic hits radio format, leaning toward classic rock.
+It airs a classic hits radio format.
 KYRV is owned by iHeartMedia with studios and offices on River Park Drive near the Arden Fair Mall.

 KYRV has an effective radiated power (ERP) of 25,000 watts.
 The transmitter is off Quail Lane in Granite Bay.
 KYRV broadcasts using HD Radio technology.
 Its HD2 signal carries country music as "107.1 The Bull", which feeds FM translator K296GB at 107.1 FM.

 History

 Early years: 1970–1980

 In June 1970, the owners of KPOP (1110 AM), founded by Don Reeves, started a 3,000-watt station on 93.5 MHz in Roseville, California.
 The station debuted as KPIP and simulcast KPOP's middle of the road (MOR) music during the day while airing soul music at night.

 In the mid-1970s, KPIP dropped the daytime MOR music and replaced it with Spanish-language programming from 5 a.m. to 5 pm.
 At 5 pm, the station would flip over to R&B and disco music.
 As time progressed, KPIP acquired the nickname of "The Disco Express."